-The texture of this milky ice cream is lighter than a traditional ice cream.
-It’s is a simple egg-free vanilla ice cream that’s a doddle to make.
+The texture of this milky Amarena cherry ice cream is smooth and creamy.
+It’s a simple egg-free vanilla ice cream that’s a doddle to make.
 If you prefer a classic vanilla bean ice cream, leave out the Amarena cherries and almonds and serve with this salted caramel sauce.
 Being free of preservatives, it ‘s best to use within a week.
-Unfortunately I can’t guarantee that it’ll last that long!
+It probably won’t last that long!

 Here’s another favourite – South Africa’s most favourite fridge pudding in ice cream form – Peppermint crisp ice cream pudding cake.

 Amarena cherry ice cream with toasted almonds